utku-guclu/utku-guclu/README.md

 - 👋 Hi, I’m Utku.
+Frontend Developer
-- 👀 I’m interested in Javascript.
+- 👀 I use Javascript & React.
 - 🌱 I'm currently learning React and GraphQL.
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me >>> utku_guclu@hotmail.com